cqframework/FhirProfileTools/README.md

 back in the profiles.
 Identifying what changes were made and what potential conflicts exist between the base resources and profiles can be daunting.

-The fhir-profile-tools provides a collection of tools that can scan for all or subset of profiles for all or specific resources then generate validation reports, html documentation, and perform other automated tasks.
+The FhirProfileTools project provides a collection of tools that can scan for all or subset of profiles for all or specific resources then generate validation reports, html documentation, and perform other automated tasks.
 It provides the basic infrastructure to scan all top-level directories